A popular restaurant Hugo’s, in West Hollywood, Calif., has been critically acclaimed for one of its menu items, Pasta Mama.

 I had to try it, and as you might imagine, I love it.
 I would describe it to you here, but it’s indescribable—indescribably delicious, that is.

-But I don’t drive to Hugo’s to pay $14 (plus tax and tip) for this dish.
-Instead, I make it myself, from scratch, following my copycat recipe.
+But I don’t drive to Hugo’s to pay $15 (plus tax and tip) for this dish.
+Instead, I make it myself, from scratch, following my copycat recipe, which follows below.
 What a wonderful, simply satisfying dinner—or breakfast—entree.

-Pasta Mama takes all of about 10 minutes from start to finish and feeds two for a total cost of about $1.50.
+Pasta Mama takes all of about 10 minutes from start to finish and feeds two for a total cost of about a buck.
+Don’t worry, the recipe can be doubled easily, with great results.

 At that price, you have little to lose if you try it and don’t like it, and chances are really good that you’ll love it.